algobulls/algobulls_help_site/docs/member/portfolio.md

 ![Portfolio](imgs/portfolio_main.png)

-Click the `+ Add AlgoBulls Money / Packages` button to add money into your account and/or choose a package taht suits your needs.
+Click the `+ Add AlgoBulls Money / Packages` button to add money into your account and/or choose a package that suits your needs.

 Click ![Portfolio](imgs/portfolio-6.png) to edit/set the `Capital Drawn Set Upto` field.
 (This feature is in beta, currently)